Jeremy Rose (musician)

-Jeremy Rose is a jazz saxophonist, bass clarinettist, and pianist who is a founding member of the band The Vampires (band).
+Jeremy Rose is a jazz saxophonist, bass clarinettist, and pianist who is a founding member of the band The Vampires.
 He is also artistic director of record label Earshift Music and an academic at the University of Sydney.

 Career

-Rose was born and raised in Sydney, New South Wales, Australia.
+Rose was born and raised in Sydney, Australia.
 Career highlights include Australian and European/UK tours with artists such as Lionel Loueke, Kurt Rosenwinkel, The Beautiful Girls.
 Jeremy is founding member of The Strides and The Vampires, Visions of Nar, Vazesh, Compass Quartet, Project Infinity and the Jeremy Rose Quartet.
 As a composer, he has received a multiple grants from the Australia Council for the Arts, ABC Jazz, Create NSW, APRA AMCOS and Inner West Council.

 Rose composed Iron in the Blood: A Musical Adaptation of Robert Hughes' The Fatal Shore, performed by the Earshift Orchestra and featured at the 2020 Sydney Festival.
 Rose co-composed Disruption!
 The Voice of Drums with Simon Barker and Chloe Kim, which premiered at the 2021 Sydney Festival.
 Rose has taught jazz improvisation, saxophone, composition and Music Business Skills at Sydney Conservatorium of Music.
 In 2009, Rose founded the label Earshift Music, a Sydney-based independent record label for jazz and adventurous music.